Time Crisis with Ezra Koenig

 Time Crisis (referred to as Time Crisis with Ezra Koenig) is a fortnightly internet radio show hosted by Ezra Koenig and Jake Longstreth.
-The show began airing on July 12, 2015 on Apple Music's radio service, Beats 1 (now known as Apple Music 1.
+The show began airing on July 12, 2015 on Apple Music's radio service, Beats 1 (now known as Apple Music 1).
 The show covers a variety of topics, such as politics, corporate food history, 1970s rock music, city living, as well as frequently analyzing the latest in contemporary pop music by contrasting it with music released in another era.
 In addition to Koenig, a variety of guest hosts have appeared over the show's history, including Jonah Hill, Rashida Jones and Jamie Foxx.
-Since 2017, Koenig is accompanied by co-host, Jake Longstreth, who regularly describes his love for the "tasteful palette" of early 1970s classic rock, plus music from the Grateful Dead, Ween and Guided by Voices.
+Since 2017, Koenig is accompanied by co-host Jake Longstreth, who regularly describes his love for the "tasteful palette" of early 1970s classic rock, plus music from the Grateful Dead, Ween and Guided by Voices.

-The show typically airs every two weeks.
-In March 2020, due to the increased number remote workers as a result of the COVID-19 pandemic, Time Crisis began airing on a weekly basis, before returning to its normal biweekly schedule in 2021.
-In total, 188 episodes aired and the show is in its eighth season.
+Time Crisis premiered airing every other Sunday at 12pm (PST).
+In March 2020, it briefly switched to a weekly schedule due to the rise of remote workers during the COVID-19 pandemic.
+The bi-weekly schedule resumed in June.
+On April 16, 2022, the show’s time slot was permanently moved to every other Saturday at 3pm (PST).
+So far, over 200 episodes have been broadcast, and the show is currently in its eleventh season.

-Format and Segments
+Format and segments

 The show follows a general format each episode during its two-hour runtime, usually with listener emails and other discussions in the first half of the show and the Top Five on iTunes at the episode's conclusion.

-News Discussions
+News discussions

 The most common segment on the call, in which Koenig and his co-hosts discuss the most relevant and obscure news topics of the week, generally relating to politics or current happenings in the world of entertainment.

 The Time Crisis Mail Bag

 This has been a regular segment since the show's third season.
 Initially, the segment began after a fan located Jake Longstreth's personal email.
-The segment now utilizes the email 8minutecapecod@gmail.com a reference to an episode aired in July 2017 where they joked about the prospect of an 8 minute Cape Cod Kwassa Kwassa to be played on the next Vampire Weekend tour.
+The segment now utilizes the email with ID "8minutecapecod" - a reference to an episode aired in July 2017 where they joked about the prospect of an 8 minute Cape Cod Kwassa Kwassa to be played on the next Vampire Weekend tour.

 Fans generally send in questions regarding 1970s music and suggest artists to the hosts that they believe are "tasteful" and fit Longstreth's ideal palette.
 Another popular topic submitted by fans relates to the corporate food history segment of the show.